carla-simulator/carla/Docs/adv_traffic_manager.md

      v.set_autopilot(True,tm_port)
 ```
 !!!
 Note
     In multiclient situations, creating or connecting to a TM is not that straightforward.
-Take a look into the [*Running multiple Traffic Managers*](#running-multiple-traffic-managers) section to learn more about this.
+Take a look at the [*Running multiple Traffic Managers*](#running-multiple-traffic-managers) section to learn more about this.

-The script `spawn_npc.py` in `/PythonAPI/examples` creates a TM instance in the port passed as argument and registers every vehicle spawned to it by setting the autopilot to True on a batch.
+The script `spawn_npc.py` in `/PythonAPI/examples` creates a TM instance in the port passed as an argument and registers every vehicle spawned to it by setting the autopilot to True on a batch.

 ```py
 traffic_manager = client.get_trafficmanager(args.tm-port)